Where my Blogspot fashion bloggers at!? Can I get a woop woop?

 - When you click on it, a window will pop up, displaying Blogger's gadgets.
 You can search Basic, Popular, Featured and More Gadgets to find them.

 - Once you have added a gadget, you can drag and drop it to different parts of your layout.

 So you don't waste your time searching for the best ones, or accidentally add the 2nd most popular gadget, Fish, to your site, I have rounded up the 10 best Blogger gadgets for your fashion blog.

 We've mentioned before that pages are essential to the navigation and site use of your blog.
 In Blogger, you can create and manage them with a gadget.
 (Depending on how you like your site organized, you might want to drag your Pages Gadget under your header, to make your navigation easy.)
-To find out which pages we think are essential to your fashion blog, read this.

 3. Search Box

 This is pretty self-explanatory, but I think it's a very necessary tool for your blog.
 This is how readers and new visitors can find specific content on your site.
 Make it easier for them by using your labels on each post.
 You can customize the title of this gadget as well, for example, mine says, “Looking For Something Specific?”